New Identity: Brookville's Revamped Offense Churns Out Big 34-7 Victory Over Karns City

 Meanwhile, the Raider defense was shutting Karns City down.

-The Gremlins has just two first downs in the first half — both by penalty — and was held to 39 yards in the first two quarters.
+The Gremlins has just two first downs in the first half — both by penalty — and were held to 39 yards in the first two quarters.

-But the Raiders’ secondary, a ball-hawking unit this season that came into the game with 17 interception, was at it again.
+But the Raiders’ secondary, a ball-hawking unit this season that came into the game with 17 interceptions, was at it again.

 Kunselman picked off Karns City quarterback Eric Booher twice in the fourth quarter and Peterson also had a pick.